wp-plugins/my-calendar/readme.txt

 3. Configure My Calendar using the following pages in the admin panel:

-   My Calendar -> Add/Edit Events
+   My Calendar -> Add/Manage Events
    My Calendar -> Manage Categories
    My Calendar -> Manage Locations
-   My Calendar -> Settings
+   My Calendar -> Manage Event Groups
    My Calendar -> Style Editor
-   My Calendar -> Behavior Editor
+   My Calendar -> Script Editor
    My Calendar -> Template Editor
+   My Calendar -> Settings
+   My Calendar -> Help

 4. Edit or create a page on your blog which includes the shortcode [my_calendar] and visit the page you have edited or created.
 You should see your calendar.
 Visit My Calendar -> Help for assistance